Message from Chair Gawura Wanambi on our new Interim CEO

 Dear ARDS Partners

-The ARDS Board is excited to share that it has appointed Brendan Ferguson as the new Interim CEO of ARDS for an initial term of 6 months.
+The ARDS Board is excited to share that it has appointed Brendan Ferguson as the new Interim CEO of ARDS for a term of 6 months.

-Brendan commenced work in this role on Monday, 6 April 2020 and will continue until October 2020, subject to agreement by both parties to extend.
+Brendan commenced work in this role on Monday, 6 April 2020 and will continue until October 2020.
 Rev Haloti Kailahi, who has held the role of Interim CEO for the past 6 months, will continue in his role as Corporate Member Director of ARDS.

 During his term, Brendan will work closely with the Board to support ARDS through the uncertainty of COVID-19 and to establish solid foundations for a strong, sustainable future.
 A permanent CEO will be appointed at the end of his term.